Does Homeowners Insurance Cover Deteriorated or Corroded Cast Iron Pipes?

 But when the leak originates from items specifically listed as ineligible, or it was due to lack of maintenance or wear and tear, don’t get your hopes up for insurance coverage.
 Whether the issue is minor or major, you’ll find yourself footing the bill.

 That’s the case for corroded pipes.
-Cast iron drain lines eventually corrode and rust, leaking septic fluids into your home if not attended to.
+Cast iron drain lines eventually corrode and rust, leaking septic fluids into your home if they are not taken care of.
 Supply and drain lines that deteriorate and develop a leak are a gap in coverage since the issue is due to age, lack of maintenance, or wear and tear.
 No matter how severe the leak becomes, insurance does not apply.

 Not only is the leaky pipe not covered for repairs, but any associated damage due to the leak is the homeowner’s responsibility as well.

-Tips to avoid major water catastrophes from corroded pipes at home
+Tips to avoid major water catastrophes from corroded cast iron pipes

 To escape the clutches of a wallet-busting repair bill for water damage, here are a few tips.